Ultra Championship Wrestling-Zero

 Ultra Championship Wrestling-Zero (UCW-Zero, formerly known as American Professional Wrestling) is an American independent professional wrestling promotion based in Salt Lake City, Utah.
-Founded by promoter Steve Neilson in 2002, it is the only Utah-based wrestling promotion to promote events in the Rocky Mountains and Southwestern United States.
+Founded by promoter Steve Neilson in 2002, it is a Utah-based wrestling promotion that promotes events in the Rocky Mountains and Southwestern United States.
 One of its shows at the 2008 Festival Latinoamericano in Provo, Utah set an attendance record with over 1,000 people present at opening night.

 It was affiliated with AWA Superstars from 2005 to 2007, and was also a member of the National Wrestling Alliance from May 2007-September 2012, co-promoting events with NWA Pro.
-A number of independent wrestlers spent their early careers in the promotion, most notably, 'Blitz' Mason, who was established as the first UCW-Zero Heavyweight Champion, Derrick Jannetty, Los Mochis' Paco, and Tristan Gallo who was the promotion's first UCW-Zero Ultra-X Champion; in 2011, Gallo was a participant in WWE Tough Enough.
+A number of independent wrestlers spent their early careers in the promotion, most notably, Blitz, who was established as the first UCW-Zero Heavyweight Champion, Derrick Jannetty, Los Mochis' Paco, and Tristan Gallo who was the promotion's first UCW-Zero Ultra-X Champion; in 2011, Gallo was a participant in WWE Tough Enough.
 UCW-Zero has also featured former wrestlers from Extreme Championship Wrestling, Total Non-Stop Action Wrestling, and World Wrestling Entertainment.

 History

 Formation

 UCW-Zero was founded by Salt Lake City native Steve Neilson in early 2002.
 It was originally known as American Professional Wrestling until January 2003 when it was changed to Ultra Championship Wrestling Zero.
 According to Neilson, he decided to start a local professional wrestling promotion to discourage his sons and their friends from participating in backyard wrestling.
 He initially built a basement wrestling ring at his home where they could train safely.
 Later, he purchased a used boxing ring and started to offer consistent professional wrestling training to hopeful future grapplers.
 One of the wrestlers, Los Mochi Paco, developed a website for their backyard wrestling as a high school project.
 As Paco described, "other promoters started noticing the Website and the wrestling ring and began to contact us.
 From there, we started training to be pro wrestlers and started doing shows".
-Los Mochi Paco, Derrick Jannetty, and Blitz were among the first batch of young wrestlers to develop their basic skills under the tutelage of experienced female wrestler Morgan and promoter Steven Nielson.
-Nielson promoted the first UCW-ZERO show, under the banner of American Professional Wrestling, in May 2002 at a local high school after forcefully pushing out previous partners, Early APW/UCW Zero events featured the high flying tag team known as Los Mochis, the athletic standout Blitz, and an arrogant loud mouthed wrestler known as Derrick Jannetty.
-Steven Nielson himself would appear as "Stevie Slick" whose in-ring persona is modeled after World Wrestling Entertainment's "Mr. McMahon".
+Los Mochi Paco, Derrick Jannetty, and Blitz were among the first batch of young wrestlers to develop their basic skills under the tutelage of experienced female wrestler Morgan and promoter Steven Neilson.
+Neilson promoted the first UCW-ZERO show, under the banner of American Professional Wrestling, in May 2002 at a local high school after forcefully pushing out previous partners, Early APW/UCW Zero events featured the high flying tag team known as Los Mochis, the athletic standout Blitz, and an arrogant loud mouthed wrestler known as Derrick Jannetty.
+Steven Neilson himself would appear as "Stevie Slick" whose in-ring persona is modeled after World Wrestling Entertainment's "Mr. McMahon".